 Anita Say Chan, PhD (she/her) is a scholar and educator dedicated to feminist and decolonial approaches to technology.

-Her latest book Predatory Data: Eugenics in Big Tech and Our Fight for an Independent Future was published in 2025 with U. of California Press.
+Her latest book Predatory Data: Eugenics in Big Tech and Our Fight for an Independent Future was published in 2025 with the U. of California Press.

-Predatory Data illuminates the throughline between the 19th century's anti-immigration and eugenics movements and our sprawling systems of techno-surveillance and algorithmic discrimination.
-Predatory Data reveals how the AI-driven and market-based models of Big Tech are built on data that exploit women and immigrant groups, amplifying social hierarchies and AI's predictions of majoritarian outcomes as the most probable and “ideal” futures.
-But it doesn’t have to be this way.
+Predatory Data illuminates the throughline between the 19th century's anti-immigration and eugenics movements and our sprawling systems of tech-enforced profiling, anti-pluralist disinformation, and algorithmically-amplified mono-culture.
+It unnpacks how the AI-driven predictions and models of Big Tech are built on radically pro-segregationist data methods that were created to amplify social hierarchies and majoritarian outcomes as the most probable, “ideal” future.

-Cognitive Elites, IQ & Techno-Eugenics
+“Cognitive Elites”, IQ & Techno-Eugenics

 Silicon Valley’s obsession with intelligence - and fantasy of creating a “superior” form modeled on their self-image as cognitive elites - has its roots in eugenics.
 The talk on Techno-Elites, IQ and Eugenics delivered at the University of Pennsylvania's Center for Advanced Research in Global Communication at the Annenberg School of Communication in October 2023 makes this connection, drawing from Predatory Data: Eugenics in Big Tech and Our Fight for an Independent Future.